MichaelCurrin/open-air/README.md

 ## Future development

 This project could be expanded to allow a user choice of country using a droplist.
-And the date range could be changed to be say 24 hours, at the costs of data fetching and processing time.
+And the date range could be changed to be say 24 hours.

 ## License